 Your very first step is to decide what you’ll call your LLC.
 You’ll want to create a descriptive, memorable name that stands out to New Yorkers.
 But you also need to comply with state naming rules.
 New York requires your name to:

 Ideally, your name should also match an available domain name so you can establish an online presence.
-If you’ve created a name you like, you can protect it for 60 days using our NY business name reservation service.

 Every New York LLC is required to designate a registered agent.
 A registered agent is an individual or business entity that accepts service of process and some other official notices on your behalf.
 They forward these notices to you as soon as possible.